 - Keep your software up to date.
 Keep your devices updated and use antivirus software.

 - Double-Check Your Duo.
 Duo two-factor authentication greatly improves security.
 To stay protected, always double-check when confirming your Duo push that you’re logging into legitimate Davidson sites such as https://login.microsoftonline.com, https://sso.davidson.edu, another trusted Davidson.edu site, or your VPN client.

 - Report it.
-If you are unsure or have concerns about the legitimacy of an email, forward it to email@example.com.
+If you are unsure or have concerns about the legitimacy of an email, use the red Phish Alert button in your email to report it, or forward it to firstname.lastname@example.org.